Rylan Childers

-Rylan Savannah Childers (born June 19, 2000) is an American professional soccer player who most recently played as a midfielder for Odense Boldklub Q in the Danish Women's League.
+Rylan Savannah Childers (born June 19, 2000) is an American professional soccer player who plays as a midfielder.
 She played college soccer for the Kansas City Roos and Kansas Jayhawks before being drafted by the Kansas City Current in the 2023 NWSL Draft.
+She has also previously played for Danish Women's League club Odense Boldklub Q and USL Super League club Brooklyn FC.

 Early life

 Childers grew up in Grain Valley, Missouri, alongside six other siblings.
 She was raised in a soccer-involved household, with her father coaching the sport and her siblings playing at various levels (Childers later ended up playing collegiately alongside her sisters).
 She played soccer for Grain Valley High School, where she broke the school's record for single-season goals and the Missouri state record for career assists.

 College career

 Kansas City Roos

 Childers played her first stint of college soccer with the Kansas City Roos.
 She quickly found success as a freshman, operating as a forward and setting the program record in both single season points and assists.
 She also led the Western Athletic Conference with 11 goals.
 For her efforts, Childers was named to the All-WAC First Team, the All-Region Second Team, and was recognized as the conference's Freshman of the Year.

 The Roos got off to a positive start in 2019, with Childers helping the team go undefeated in their first 6 games.
 Once again, Childers was a statistical leader, topping the league in points, assists, and the team in terms of goalscoring.
 She was named to the All-Region Third Team and to the WAC First Team for the second year in a row.
 She left Kansas City after two seasons, setting the school record in assists and scoring 21 goals.